rbowsley/lamplighthelp/source/3-1-0_Main_Menu.markdown

-# 3.1.0    Menu Bar
+# 3.1.0    Main Menu

 > The menu is the main way that you will navigate around the system.

-You will use the menu bar along the top of the screen to get around the system.
+You will use the menu along the top of the screen to get around the system.

 The first line of menu items (starting with 'Home') can be clicked; this then displays the heading menu for that section.
 If you click any of these headings a dropdown sub-menu may appear.
 Simply click on the sub-menu item to go to the page you need.